Dr Claire I R O'Mahony

 Research

-The interiors where we dwell, work and play, the objects within them that become infused with personal and collective memory, and the landscapes which remain inscribed in our mind's eye until our last breath often after their disappearance, all embody evocative manifestations of everyday history and placemaking.
-My research explores how these visual, material, spatial, sartorial and sensorial design and craft cultures afford traces of historical experience.
-This material evidence manifests a physical testament for interpretation which resonates deeply and meaningfully with the spoken and written word.
+The interiors where we dwell, work and play, the objects and memories within them, and landscapes which remain inscribed in our mind's eye, all embody everyday history and placemaking.
+My research explores how the sensoriality of design and craft affords traces of historical experience which resonates with the spoken and written word.

-Recognizing the particularity and vitality of dissenting local cultures is the methodological leitmotif of my writing.
-These 'colonies within' embody distinctive cultures positioned as borderlands and peripheries by centralised nation states.
-Through local traditions of making such as tapestry and furniture as well as the performance of creativity and identity through exhibitions displays, these marginalised places and peoples engaged dynamically with the modern world.
-Occitan Languedoc and Borderland Lorraine in the late nineteenth century alongside Aubusson and the modernity of the Gaelic Highlands of Scotland in the twentieth century are my main fascinations so far, alongside small forays engaging with the material cultures of First Nations, Africa, and Asia which inform my thinking and writing.
+Recognizing the autonomy of local cultures is the methodological leitmotif of my writing.
+These 'colonies within' embody distinctive identities positioned as borderlands and peripheries by centralised nation states.
+Through traditions of making such as mural decoration, tapestry and furniture as well as the performance of creative identity through exhibition installations, these marginalised places and peoples engaged dynamically with both the contemporary world and their own collective memory.
+Occitan Languedoc and Borderland Lorraine in the late nineteenth century alongside Aubusson in the Creuse and the modernity of the Gaelic Highlands of Scotland in the twentieth century are my main fascinations so far.
+Encounters with the material cultures of First Nations, Japan and Africa have also informed my writing.

 Teaching

 My teaching is primarily for the Master of Studies degree programme in the History of Design which I founded at Oxford in 2009 and for which I am Course Director.
-Over 160 MSt dissertations have been successfully completed by the supervisees in my care.
-I am also co-supervising two doctoral projects in the History Faculty with their lead supervisor, Professor William Whyte: a historical analysis of nineteenth-century building materials by Lily Crowther and an exploration of the adaptive re-use of historic miltary and religious built environments for contemporary purposes by Minna Colakis.
+I have supervised over 160 successful 15,000-word MSt dissertations.
+With a lead supervisor, Professor William Whyte, I am currently co-supervising two doctoral projects in the History Faculty: an exploration of the adaptive re-use of historic miltary and religious built environments for contemporary purposes by Minna Colakis and a historical analysis of nineteenth-century building materials by Lily Crowther.
 My supervisee Emma Anderson completed her DPhil in Architectural History on turn-of-the century luxury hotels in London in 2020.
 It has also been my priviledge to serve as an External Examiner for successful doctoral candidates at the Universities of Brighton, Cambridge and Glasgow.

 Outreach